ultra-000/magiclinks/README.md

 **💡 Note:** While Magiclinks works great with any file type, **it's particularly powerful in languages that don't have native variables support** like HTML, XML, or something similar. but in JavaScript or even CSS you got native variables that could be used to achieve similar results.

-**💡 Note:** Your not restricted to the `$_` prefix you could really have anything as the key, it just a convention I made to avoid interactions with strings that aren't meant to be related to Magiclinks, but I recommend sticking to it as who knows maybe it will be used in a special way in the future.

 <br/>

 ### The `src_dirs` field 📂